Neil Morrissey

-Neil Anthony Morrissey (born 4 July 1962) is an English actor.
-He is known for his role as Tony in Men Behaving Badly.
-Other notable acting roles include Deputy Head Eddie Lawson in the BBC One school-based drama series Waterloo Road, Nigel Morton in Line of Duty, and Rocky in Boon.
-Morrissey also provides the voice of many cartoon characters, including Robert McGraw (Bob the Builder), Roley, Lofty, Mr. Angelo Sabatini, Mr. Fothergill, Farmer Pickles and Scrufty in the original UK version of Bob the Builder.
+Neil Anthony Morrissey (born 4 July 1962) is an English actor, businessman, narrator, and television presenter.
+He is perhaps best known for his roles as Rocky in Boon, and Tony in Men Behaving Badly.
+Other notable acting roles include Deputy Head Eddie Lawson in the BBC One school-based drama series Waterloo Road, and Nigel Morton in Line of Duty.
+Morrissey also provided the voice of the titular character, Lofty, Roley, and others in Bob the Builder.

 Early life

-Morrissey was born on 4 July 1962 in Stafford, Staffordshire, the third of four sons of Irish parents who were both psychiatric nurses.
-He and his youngest brother Stephen spent much of their childhood in separate foster homes, Morrissey spending most of his time at Penkhull Children's Home, under the care of Margaret Cartlidge.
+Morrissey was born in Stafford, Staffordshire on 4 July 1962, the third of four sons of Irish parents who were both psychiatric nurses.
+Neil, aged 10, and his brother Stephen, aged 12, stole sweets and stationery from a shop.
+In court, a magistrate issued a care order and the pair were sent to separate children's homes, Neil spending most of his time (six years) at Penkhull Children's Home, from 1974. under the care of Margaret Cartlidge.

-He attended Thistley Hough High School in Penkhull, where he discovered a love for acting through the encouragement of teacher Sheila Steele.
-He studied for his A-levels at the City of Stoke-on-Trent Sixth Form College.
-It was there that he realised that his time in care would end at the end of his first year, aged 17, with the bleak prospect of a move to a working boys hostel that could end his academic and dramatic career.
-A solution was found through the family of his friend, Mark Langston, who fostered Neil until the summer of his 18th birthday.